kuertee/x4-mod-ui-extensions/README.md

 Updates
 =======
-v8.0.2.3, 20 Oct 2025:
+v8.0.3.0, 31 Oct 2025:
-- Bug-fix: Mycu's callback for Verbose Transaction Log mod was still broken.
+- Tweak: Station Configuration menu: list modules alphabetically by name.
-- New feature: Diplomacy menu: callbacks for my Additional Agent Actions mod.
+- Bug-fix: Station Overview menu: sometimes this menu would fail to open when my Trade Analytics mod is active.

 NOTES FOR PLAYERS:
 ==================